 Non-alcoholic

-Usually translated as the “Iron Goddess of Mercy”, Tie Guan Yin is a wonderful drink for people with a deep pocket.
-It falls under the category of oolong tea.
+Usually translated as the “Iron Goddess of Mercy,” Tie Guan Yin is a beautiful drink with a rather pricey bill.
+The drink is a sub-category of oolong tea.
 This premium product first appeared in Anxi, Fujian, around the 19th century.

-One sip of Tie Guan Yin will reveal why “treasure” is an apt term for it.
-The floral fragrance and sweet, berry-like smell is pure pleasure in a liquid form.
-Even though the tea may leave behind streaks of bitterness, they will quickly turn into a lingering honey aftertaste.
+One sip of Tie Guan Yin will reveal a floral fragrance and sweet, berry-like smell.
+Even though the tea may leave behind streaks of bitterness, it will quickly turn into a lingering honey aftertaste.

 6. Chrysanthemum Tea